crissNb/Dynamic-Island-Sketchybar/README.md

 | **Known Bugs** | None | - Animation bug when volume changes multiple times while the UI is active | None | - Animation bug when play / pause happens multiple times while the UI is active | None |
 | **Screenshot** | ![](images/notification.png) | ![](images/volume.png) | ![](images/music.png) | ![](images/pause.png) | ![](appswitch.png) |

-*saves the artwork temporarily to display it on the dynamic island.
+*saves the artwork 'temporarily' (this artwork file is then replaced with a newer artwork file, if requested) to display it on the dynamic island.

 Some features (islands) rely on making a "cache" file inside of a SketchyBar config directory.